KevinCoble/Convolution/README.md

 ##### Data Size
 - The size of data in a deep network can be one, two, three, or four dimensional.
 The Convolution program uses image data, so most data is presented as a two-dimensional array, or a 1-dimensional result vector from a network layer.
 A size is defined with the number of dimensions and the size of each dimension.
 Unused dimensions are often given as having a size of 1.

+##### Loaded Image file
+- When loading images for training or testing, you point the program at a plist file that describes the image files to be used.
+These files are property lists that list the files that contain the images and the labels for those images.
+An example of each type of loadable data is provided in the examples (at this time discrete image files, MNIST files and cifar files are available for use).

 ##  Network Operators